Halloween Kills-2021

 Grade: C+

-French Exit (2020) is a mediocre effort that disappointed me.
+French Exit (2020) is a mediocre effort that left me disappointed.
 I expected to be dazzled by the eccentric French culture and sequences that I had anticipated.
-While there are some location shots in historic Paris, there are not enough to outpace the lackluster writing and unlikable characters the film offers.

-A widowed New York socialite named Frances (Pfeiffer) and her meandering son Malcolm (Hedges) move to Paris after she spends the last of her husband’s inheritance.
 Sixty years old and now penniless, she borrows a friend’s apartment where she plans to live out the rest of her days anonymously.
-Her husband, Franklin, has been dead for twelve years and all that’s left of him is a cat named Small Frank, who may or may not embody his spirit.
+Her husband, Franklin, has been dead for twelve years, and all that’s left of him is a cat named Small Frank, who may or may not embody his spirit.

-Based on the previews I anticipated an adventure involving cobblestone Parisian streets, delicious bakeries, and cultural french music.
+Based on the previews, I anticipated an adventure involving cobblestone Parisian streets, delicious bakeries, and cultural French music.
 A glimpse of the famous Louve or Eifel Tower would have been a cherry on top.
-While there are a few sequences of Frances and Malcolm walking along Parisian streets and an apartment that provides good french flavor there is not enough to be considered an achievement.

-The main character is played by Michelle Pfeiffer.
-As a fan of some of her more recent projects like Mother!
-(2017) a brilliant film directed by Darren Aronofsky, the character didn’t catch fire for me.
+As a fan of some of her more recent projects, like Mother!
+(2017), a brilliant film directed by Darren Aronofsky, the character didn’t catch fire for me.
 She’s pretty snobbish throughout and never really gets her comeuppance or learns any lesson.
-As the protagonist, I was baffled as to why I was expected to root for a woman who is a bitch.

-On the plus side, Valerie Mahaffey steals the show with her quirky, comedic performance as Reynard.
-A fan of Frances’s she befriends the woman who initially has no interest in her and coldly dismisses her.
-An eccentric, her odd demeanor and style are infectious, and she won me over immediately especially placed side by side with the other less flavorful characters.
+A fan of Frances’s, she befriends the woman who initially shows no interest in her and dismisses her coldly.
+An eccentric, her odd demeanor and style are infectious, and she won me over immediately, especially when placed side by side with the other, less flavorful characters.

 She was deservedly rewarded with recognition and received a Spirit Award nomination.
 Hopefully, this leads to more juice roles from Mahaffey.

-To make matters worse, the inclusion of a plump medium Madeleine (Danielle Macdonald) is about as cliched as you can get.
+To make matters worse, the inclusion of a plump medium Madeleine (Danielle Macdonald) is about as clichéd as you can get.

 Independent Spirit Award Nominations: Best Supporting Female-Valerie Mahaffey